Now that we’ve written some acceptance tests, functional tests are almost the same, with one major difference:

 Acceptance tests are usually much slower than functional tests.
 But functional tests are less stable as they run Codeception

-and the application in the one environment.
+and the application in one environment.
 If your application was not designed to run in long lived processes,

 for instance you use the